patriciapampanelli/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * Image data shape = (34799, 32, 32, 3) - *X_train.shape*
 * Number of classes = 43 - *np.size(np.unique(y_train))*

-####2.
-Include an exploratory visualization of the dataset.

-Here I visualized one image per class of the dataset, as can be seen below.
+#### 2. Here I visualized one image per class of the dataset, as can be seen below.
 For importing the .csv file I used pandas.